Program

 The Round Tower, August 26, 19:00

 Where does science end and science fiction begin?
-Dune, one of the most iconic sci-fi stories of the 20th century, imagines a distant future shaped by technology and the laws of nature.
-Before the screening, a physicist of the Center of Gravity will introduce the real science of gravity, exploring how these scientific ideas, together with our understanding of the universe around us, inspire the worlds we imagine on the screen.
+Join us at Gloria Biograf where physicists of the Center of Gravity will introduce a movie and explain the real science of gravity, exploring how these scientific ideas, together with our understanding of the universe around us, inspire the worlds we imagine on the screen.

 Science & Cocktails